 Human Research Ethics Committee

-The Human Research Ethics Committee operates in accordance with the NHMRC National Statement on Ethical Conduct in Human Research and other relevant federal and state legislation and regulations.
+The Human Research Ethics Committee operates in accordance with the National Health and Medical Research Council (NHMRC) National Statement on Ethical Conduct in Human Research and other relevant federal and state legislation and regulations.

-All applications to the Royal Women's Hospital Research Committee, Royal Women's Hospital Human Research Ethics Committee and Royal Women's Hospital Animal Ethics Committee are to be submitted using the prescribed forms as explained below.
+All applications to The Royal Women's Hospital Research Committee, The Royal Women's Hospital Human Research Ethics Committee and The Royal Women's Hospital Animal Ethics Committee are to be submitted using the prescribed forms as explained below.

 For further advice, please contact the Research and Ethics Secretariat.